Legion-Team/legion-protocol-contracts/README.md

 - `cancelExpiredSale`: Cancels the sale if it has expired.
 - `claimBackCapitalIfCanceled`: Allows investors to claim back their capital if the sale is canceled.

-### Sale Factory
+### Fixed Price Sale Factory

-The `LegionSaleFactory` contract is a factory responsible for deploying proxy instances of the Legion sale contracts.
+The `LegionFixedPriceSaleFactory` contract is a factory responsible for deploying proxy instances of the Legion fixed price sale contracts.
 It creates new sales by cloning the existing templates and initializing them with specific configurations.

 #### Key Functions:

 - `createFixedPriceSale`: Deploys a new instance of `LegionFixedPriceSale`.

-- `createSealedBidAuction`: Deploys a new instance of `LegionSealedBidAuctionSale`.
+### Pre-Liquid Sale V1 Factory

+The `LegionPreLiquidSaleV1Factory` contract is a factory responsible for deploying proxy instances of the Legion pre-liquid sale V1 contracts.
+It creates new sales by cloning the existing templates and initializing them with specific configurations.

+#### Key Functions:

 - `createPreLiquidSaleV1`: Deploys a new instance of `LegionPreLiquidSaleV1`.

+### Pre-Liquid Sale V2 Factory

+The `LegionPreLiquidSaleV2Factory` contract is a factory responsible for deploying proxy instances of the Legion pre-liquid sale V2 contracts.
+It creates new sales by cloning the existing templates and initializing them with specific configurations.

+#### Key Functions:

 - `createPreLiquidSaleV2`: Deploys a new instance of `LegionPreLiquidSaleV2`.

+### Sealed Bid Auction Sale Factory

+The `LegionSealedBidAuctionSaleFactory` contract is a factory responsible for deploying proxy instances of the Legion sealed bid auction sale contracts.
+It creates new sales by cloning the existing templates and initializing them with specific configurations.

+#### Key Functions:

+- `createSealedBidAuction`: Deploys a new instance of `LegionSealedBidAuctionSale`.

 ### Linear Vesting